Posted on

 Its primary function is to ensure that auxiliary or secondary batteries are charged when the primary or starting battery reaches a sufficient voltage level and to isolate them when the vehicle’s engine is not running or when the voltage drops below a certain threshold.

-Here’s how a voltage-sensitive relay typically works:
+Here’s how does a voltage sensitive relay works:

 Voltage sensitive relay 12V 14A Heavy Duty

-1. Charging: When the vehicle’s engine is running and the alternator is generating electricity, the voltage-sensitive relay monitors the voltage of the primary (starting) battery.
+1. Charging: When the vehicle’s engine is running and the alternator is generating electricity, the voltage sensing relay monitors the voltage of the primary (starting) battery.
 Once the voltage of the primary battery reaches a preset threshold (usually around 13.4 to 12.9 volts), the relay engages or closes its contacts.
 This connection allows the alternator’s output to charge both the primary and auxiliary batteries simultaneously.

-2. Isolation: When the engine is turned off and the voltage of the primary battery drops below the preset threshold, the voltage-sensitive relay disengages or opens its contacts.
+2. Isolation: When the engine is turned off and the voltage of the primary battery drops below the preset threshold, the voltage sensing relay disengages or opens its contacts.
 This isolation prevents the auxiliary batteries from draining the primary battery when the engine is not running, ensuring that there is enough power to start the vehicle when needed.

-Voltage sensitive relays are commonly used in applications such as recreational vehicles (RVs), boats, campers, UTV’s and other vehicles with multiple batteries.
+The 12V Voltage sensitive relays are commonly used in applications such as recreational vehicles (RVs), boats, campers, UTV’s and other vehicles with multiple batteries.
 They provide a simple and automatic way to manage the charging and isolation of batteries without the need for manual intervention.

 Voltage Sensitive Relay Wiring Diagram By True®

-It’s important to note that the specific voltage thresholds and features of voltage-sensitive relays may vary between models, so it’s essential to choose a VSR that suits the requirements of your particular electrical system and battery setup.
+It’s important to note that the specific voltage thresholds and features of voltage sensitive relays may vary between models, so it’s essential to choose a VSR that suits the requirements of your particular electrical system and battery setup.

-(Visited 218 times, 1 visits today)
+(Visited 534 times, 1 visits today)